valueoutput-team/urlynk-android/README.md

 # URLynk Android SDK

-A lightweight Android library to create and handle **deferred deep links** with instant routing.
+A lightweight Android library for URL shortening, and to create and handle **deferred deep links** with instant routing.
 If the app is installed, it opens directly.
 If not, the user is redirected to the Play Store and the link context is preserved after installation.

 ---